zoonewbie/vividFacesAnimojiAndroid/README.md

 ## Q: What is the project AnimojiOnAndroid(VividFaces Android version) for?
 ### A: Android version of iOS’s animoji.

-## Q: What is the status of the project currently?
-### A: Collada models showing, morphing animation done.

 ## Q: why is this project being made?
 ### A: The format of Collada had been developed by khronos community for more than a decade.
 It is widely supported by 3D composing software and 3D engines.
 But the weakness of khronos community on development ability and control capability gives Collada other names of incompatibility and disability.
 I work on Collada many years before but now when I have to do some work on Collada format, I found I have to do hard coding from low level XML parsing.
 Re-inventing wheels on such a task did take time.
 I hope every 3D developers abandon Collada format right now and move to the next generation of 3D format.